lsrosa/XAI/README.md

 ## Deep K-NN

 Install FALCONN outside our repo.
-We will need to update the `pybind11` library used in `faconn` since their version is outdated.
+We will need to update the `pybind11` library used in `falconn` since their version is outdated.
 ```sh
     cd <somewhere you like>
     git clone https://github.com/FALCONN-LIB/FALCONN